mcarruth/flogr/README.md

 #flogr
-flogr is a flexible script that displays your flickr photos in a customizable photo gallery you host on your website.
+flogr is a php script that will display your public flickr photos in a customizable photo gallery you host on your website.
 If you use flickr but want to have a different look and feel for your photo gallery you may like flogr.

-See it in action [here](http://michael.thecarruthfamily.com/flogr).
+Go on and take it for a [spin](http://michael.thecarruthfamily.com/flogr).

 ##Main Features
 - Customizable photoblog interface for your flickr photos